George Carteret

-Vice Admiral Sir George Carteret, 1st Baronet (c.
-1610 – 14 January 1680 N.S.) was a royalist statesman in Jersey and England, who served in the Clarendon Ministry as Treasurer of the Navy.
-He was also one of the original lords proprietor of the former British colony of Carolina and New Jersey.
-Carteret, New Jersey, as well as Carteret County, North Carolina, both in the United States, are named after him.
-He acquired the manor of Haynes, Bedfordshire, (alias Hawnes) in about 1667.
+Vice-Admiral Sir George Carteret, 1st Baronet (c.
+1610 – 14 January 1680 N.S.) was a Royal Navy officer, politician and courtier who served in the Clarendon ministry as Treasurer of the Navy.
+He was also one of the original lords proprietor of the English colonies of Carolina and New Jersey.
+Carteret, New Jersey, and Carteret County, North Carolina are named after him.

 Early life

 Carteret was the son of Elias de Carteret and Elizabeth Dumaresq of Jersey, who both died in 1640.
 Elias was the son of Philippe de Carteret I, 2nd Seigneur of Sark.
-With the help of his Uncle Philippe de Carteret II, 3rd Seigneur of Sark George was able to gain a position in the Royal Navy (George dropped the "de" from his surname when he entered the English navy, concerned that it sounded too French).
-George was "bred for the sea" and served as an officer in various naval ships, being commissioned as a Lieutenant of the Garland in 1629, and later in 1631, serving under Vice-Admiral Sir John Penington on the Bonaventure.
+With the help of his uncle Philippe de Carteret II, 3rd Seigneur of Sark, George was able to gain a position in the Royal Navy (George dropped the "de" from his surname when he entered the English navy, concerned that it sounded too French).

+George Carteret was "bred for the sea" and served as an officer in various naval ships, being commissioned as a Lieutenant of the Garland in 1629.
+In 1631, he served under Vice-Admiral Sir John Penington on the Bonaventure.